Amy Berrington de González, D.Phil.

 To request an interview with a DCEG investigator, contact the NCI Office of Media Relations:

-Read Amy Berrington de González's profile (pdf) in the July 2008 Linkage newsletter.
+Read Amy Berrington de González's profile (pdf) in the July 2008 issue of Linkage newsletter.

 Watch Dr. Berrington de González discuss her research at the 2013 NIH Director’s Seminar Series.